jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 589 Strikes in schools to be notified
 (1) A strike by employees of any board is not lawful for the purposes of the Employment Relations Act 2000 unless the Public Service Commissioner and each board are given notice in written or electronic form of the proposed strike 3 days before the commencement of the proposed strike.
+(2) The notice required by subsection (1) must state— (a) the nature of the proposed strike, including—
+    (i) whether or not the proposed action will be continuous; and (ii) whether or not the employees will continue to perform some work for their employer while undertaking the proposed action; and
-(2) The notice required by subsection (1) must state— (a) the nature of the proposed strike, including whether or not the proposed action is to be continuous; and (b) the school or schools that are to be affected by the proposed strike; and (c) the period of the proposed strike, which is to be specified by giving—
+  (b) the school or schools that are to be affected by the proposed strike; and (c) the period of the proposed strike, which is to be specified by giving—
     (i) the date on and time at which the proposed strike is to commence; and